18 25 In Percentage

 Understanding percentage calculations isn't just an academic exercise; it's a crucial life skill with numerous real-world applications:

 • Finance: Calculating interest rates, discounts, taxes, profit margins, and investment returns all rely heavily on percentage calculations.
-For instance, a 72% discount on a $100 item would mean a saving of $72.
+Take this case: a 72% discount on a $100 item would mean a saving of $72.

 • Science: Percentage is frequently used to express experimental results, concentrations (e.g., 72% alcohol solution), and statistical data.
 A survey might report that 72% of respondents prefer a particular product.

 • Everyday Life: Calculating tips in restaurants, understanding sale prices, and interpreting statistics in news reports all involve percentages.
-For example, knowing that 72% of your monthly budget is allocated to essential expenses allows for better financial planning.
+To give you an idea, knowing that 72% of your monthly budget is allocated to essential expenses allows for better financial planning.

 Common Mistakes to Avoid